AlexIoannides/pipeliner/README.md

     ## Multiple R-squared:  0.8115, Adjusted R-squared:  0.8108
     ## F-statistic:  1166 on 1 and 271 DF,  p-value: < 2.2e-16

-Now that the pipeline has been estimated it is easy to generate predictions without having to handle transformation.
+Now that the pipeline has been estimated it is easy to generate predictions without having to handle transformations explicitly.

 ``` r
 in_sample_predictions <- lm_pipeline$pipeline_predict(data)